Gonza10V/clever-vista/content/authors/admin/_index.md

 ---

 I’m a postdoctoral researcher at the Genetic Logic Lab, led by Chris Myers at the University of Colorado Boulder.
-I’m developing biological and computational tools to create platforms for engineering biological systems across scales using computer-aided automated data-driven synthetic biology workflows with digital twins for bacterial biofilms and host-microbiome interactions.
+I’m developing biological and computational tools to create platforms for engineering biological systems across scales.